IL BHWELL HRSA Scholars Program

 BHWELL Scholar Requirements

-- Be accepted into the MSW program and maintain good standing;
+- Be accepted into the MSW program and maintain good academic standing;

-- Apply to the BHWELL scholars program and be selected;
+- Apply to the BHWELL scholars program and be provisionally accepted;

 - SOCW553 Integrated Behavioral Health & Health Care (4 credits)